-Calendar sharing is a problem for those who have family members using mixed mobile platforms like iPhone and Android.
-When we talk about Note and Calendar apps, there are only a few common platforms to effectively share the data between major mobile platforms like Android and iOS.
-There is a Free and Easy Solution to Sync/Share All Calendar Events with All Platform like Android, iOS, Mac, and Windows.
-Microsoft Outlook and Google Calendar are the best two platforms that can share the Calendar events between Android, iOS and Windows mobile platform.
+Microsoft Outlook and Google Calendar are the best two platforms that can share the Calendar events between Android, iOS and Windows mobile platforms.
 Here we are discussing a solution to Sync and Share Calendar between Android and iOS mobile using Google Calendar.

-Please follow the steps below to configure Google Calendar to share between iOS, Android, MAC and Windows platform.
+Follow the steps below to configure Google Calendar to share between iOS, Android, Mac, and Windows platforms.
 This workaround is efficient and reliable even with multiple calendars and sub-calendars to share on Android and iPhone.

 To begin with, you must have one Google account.
 Better to have separate Google account for each user, if you don’t want to share Google login credentials.
-For demo purpose, we used two separate Google accounts, a private account for iOS user and secondary Google account for Android.
+For the demo purposes, we used two separate Google accounts, a private account for iOS users and a secondary Google account for Android.

 Step2: Set up Multiple Calendars on Google Primary Account